 Aldicarb: An insecticide sold under the trade name Temik.
 It is made from ethyl isocyanate.

-Algae: Simple rootless plants that grow in sunlit waters in proportion to the amount of available nutrients.
+Algae: Simple rootless plants that grow in sunlit waters in proportion to a number of available nutrients.
 They can affect water quality adversely by lowering the dissolved oxygen in the water.
 They are food for fish and small aquatic animals.

 Algal Blooms: Sudden spurts of algal growth, which can affect water quality adversely and indicate potentially hazardous changes in local water chemistry.